 This type of engine is most commonly seen in larger devices that require propulsion and is even seen in normal road cars.
 Due to the higher complexity of this engine, you will find a separate compartment for oil to be deposited for parts of the machine to stay properly lubricated during this combustion process.

 Key Differences Between 2-Stroke & 4-Stroke Engines

-- Efficiency: The 4-stroke engine wins in this regard, because it only intakes fuel once every four strokes.
+The 4-stroke engine wins in this regard because it only intakes fuel once every four strokes.
 Less fuel being consumed means that the engine can be powered for longer!

-- Weight: Because 4-stroke engines have more pistons, a longer/ heavier crankshaft and a cam shaft with multiple spark plugs, it goes without saying that they’re weightier than the simpler, smaller 2-stroke variant.
+Because 4-stroke engines have more pistons, a longer/ heavier crankshaft, and a camshaft with multiple spark plugs, it goes without saying that they’re weightier than the simpler, smaller 2-stroke variant.
 After all, a 2-stroke engine possesses a single piston and one spark plug to perform the whole combustion cycle.

-- Maintenance: More parts means more to fix and of course, being more complicated to fix if things go wrong, which makes the 4-stroke the more complex of the pair.
+More parts mean more to fix and, of course, are more complicated to fix if things go wrong, which makes the 4-stroke the more complex of the pair.
 2-stroke engines are lacking in parts and complex sets of extra valves, so they’re easy to perform regular maintenance on.

 Engines In Practice: What This Means In Go-Karting

 So, now you know how engines work in a basic sense, what 2-stroke and 4-stroke engines are, and how the two engine types differ from one another.
 Although some practical applications stand out from my explanation of how the engines differ, I’m going to spend some time explaining which engines are better in go-karting specifically.